kaelzhang/tpl/README.md

 THIS IS A VEEEEEEEEEEERY OLD PROJECT IN EARLY 2009.
 DO NOT USE.

-PLEASE JUST TRY [ejs](https://www.npmjs.com/package/ejs) instead.
+PLEASE JUST TRY [ejs](https://www.npmjs.com/package/ejs) INSTEAD.

 # tpl